 Guidelines for genetic testing in people diagnosed with colorectal cancer

-Other people who may benefit from genetic counseling and testing
+Other people diagnosed with colorectal cancer who may benefit from genetic counseling and testing

 Genetic testing for relatives of people who have been diagnosed with colorectal cancer

-- The National Society of Genetic Counselor website offers a searchable directory for finding a genetic counselor by state and specialty.
-To find a genetic counselor who specializes in cancer genetics, choose "cancer" under the options "Area of Practice/Specialization."
+- The National Society of Genetic Counselor website has a search tool for finding a genetic counselor by specialty and location or via telehealth.

 - InformedDNA is a network of board-certified genetic counselors providing this service by telephone.
 They can also help you find a qualified expert in your area for face-to-face genetic counseling if that is your preference.